Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset: Preliminary

 \subsubsection{Spearman correlation coefficient}

-Spearman Correlation Coefficient (SCC), denoted by $r_S$, also measure the correlation between two different variables.
-SCC also enables to find out the degree of correlation between the two variables.
-SCC is less sensitive to the extreme values or, outliers.
-Hence, it is better to choose SCC than choosing PCC in case when outliers may be present in the dataset.
-SCC is also useful when dealing with ordinal values as it doesn't assume the linear relation between variables as assumed by PCC \cite{21}.
+The Spearman Correlation Coefficient (SCC), denoted by $r_S$, also measures the degree of correlation between two variables.
+Unlike PCC, SCC is less sensitive to outliers and does not assume a linear relationship, making it preferable when dealing with ordinal data or datasets with potential outliers~\cite{21}.